MarkRBest/markrbest.github.io/_posts/2020-11-30-problem-with-moving-averages.md

 ![Moveing averages](/assets/2020-11-30/eur_usd_fir_analysis.png)

-The top left chart is the standard SMA you would expect to see in tradeview of meta trader.
+The top left chart is the standard SMA you would expect to see in tradeview or meta trader.
 The bottom left chart is the same 256 sma shifted back 128 steps.
 It's possible to see the moving average is a perfect fit for the data.
 The two right plots are the residuals of the price and the moving average.
 It can be seen that the bottom right plot is far more stationary which has positive benefits when trading.